A memoir of exile and rebellion—

 out to sea and drowned.

-And people were still being arrested
+And people were still being arrested, charged with

-and sent off to labor camps for Communist
+to labor camps for Communist industrialization

-industrialization projects.
+projects.

 Spirits died, and soon, bodies too.

-loaf of bread from the kitchen.
+from the kitchen.

 She traced a line across it and pointed to the larger

-side, “This is two thirds,” she said.
+side, “This is two-thirds.”

-Her eyes dropped and went still.
+Her face went still.

 “Стільки погибло.”